Arnauw/Sidney/README.md

-An incredible reproductio of Disney.fr !
+An incredible reproduction of Disney.fr !